 When people talk about an inner voice in the context of spirituality, they are normally referring to an inner intuitive sense of direction in their life.

-This sense of there being an inner world, and it somehow helping to direct our life is for most people a hugely attractive idea, and for a great number of people a hugely attractive reality.
+This sense of there being an inner world, and it somehow helping to direct our lives is for most people a hugely attractive idea, and often becomes the centre of their reality.